Who we are and what we do

 Ron & Bonnie Koteskey

 We taught for 35 years in Christian colleges as well as in public and Christian elementary schools.
-Bonnie taught elementary school as well as teacher education at the college level, and Ron taught psychology at the undergraduate level in college.
+Bonnie taught elementary school as well as teacher education at the college level, and Ron taught psychology at the undergraduate level in university.
 Our three children are all married and have families of their own.
 As member care consultants with GO International of Wilmore, KY, we are now retired and, as volunteers, provide member care for cross-cultural workers.
 We are not licensed health care professionals, but we emphasize care, encouragement, growth, and prevention of problems rather than treatment of severe problems.
 Rather than working as professionals for pay, we provide member care as amateurs in the original sense of the word—out of love rather than for money.

 We do whatever we can to help cross-cultural workers.
 We do not belong to any sending agency but help others as someone with no official connection to their organization.
 Listed below are things we are currently doing, but we are always open to new ways to help.
 Let us begin with the most general forms of help, continue with helping cross-cultural workers through their years of service, and end with specific ministries.